 The Office of Connected Care, Remote Patient Monitoring – Home Telehealth (RPM-HT) reports that in 2022, 132,000 veterans utilized VA remote patient monitoring and telehealth services, with 20,000 additional enrollments occurring yearly.
 Moreover, patients enrolled in VA remote patient monitoring and telehealth services have a 41% reduction in hospital admissions and a 70% reduction in bed days of care.

-According to Kenneth Horseman, lead care coordinator at the VA’s Connected Care, RPM-HT office, patients not enrolled in RPM-HT stay in the hospital longer because their symptoms are not caught early.
+According to Kenneth Horseman, lead care coordinator at the VA’s Connected Care, RPM-HT office, patients not enrolled in RPM-HT stay longer because their symptoms are not caught early.
 He also highlights that the VA remote patient monitoring and telehealth program has saved lives on many occasions.

 This example illustrates the value of the VA connected care program in intervening early when veterans’ health deteriorates at home.
-This video below offers more insights into the U.S. Department of Veterans Affairs Remote Patient Monitoring – Home Telehealth (RPM – HT) program.
+The video below offers insights into the U.S. Department of Veterans Affairs’ Remote Patient Monitoring – Home Telehealth (RPM – HT) program.

 Trends and Length of Enrollment in VA Telehealth